Rape during the occupation of Japan: U.S. military rapes

-In his book Tennozan: The Battle of Okinawa and the Atomic Bomb, George Feifer noted that by 1946 there had been fewer than 10 reported cases of rape in Okinawa.
-He explains that it was: "partly because of shame and disgrace, partly because Americans were victors and occupiers".
-Feifer claimed: "In all there were probably thousands of incidents, but the victims' silence kept rape another dirty secret of the campaign".
-Many people wondered why it never came to light after the inevitable American-Okinawan babies the many women must have had.
-In interviews, historians and Okinawan elders said that some Okinawan women who were raped did give birth to biracial children, but that many of them were immediately killed or left behind out of shame, disgust or fearful trauma.
-More often, however, rape victims underwent crude abortions with the help of village midwives.

-According to George Feifer the majority of the likely thousands of rapes were committed in the north, where the campaign was easier and the American troops were not as exhausted as in the south.
-According to Feifer it was mostly troops landed for occupation duty who committed rapes.

 Katsuyama killing incident

 According to interviews carried out by The New York Times and published by them in 2000, multiple elderly people from an Okinawan village confessed that after the United States had won the Battle of Okinawa three armed African American Marines kept coming to the village every week to force the villagers to gather all the local women, who were then carried off into the hills and raped.
 The article goes deeper into the matter and claims that the villagers' tale – true or not – is part of a "dark, long-kept secret" the unraveling of which "refocused attention on what historians say is one of the most widely ignored crimes of the war": "the widespread rape of Okinawan women by American servicemen".

 When the Marines started to confidently carry out their weekly ritual unarmed, the villagers reportedly overwhelmed the men and killed them.
 Their bodies were hidden in the nearby cave out of fear for retaliation against the village, a village secret until 1997.
-Since the killings, the cave has been known as Kurombo Gama, which is translated either as "Cave of The Negros" or, less commonly, "Niggers' Cave".
+Since the killings, the cave has been known by the locals as Kurombo Gama, which is translated either as "Cave of The Negros" or, less commonly, "Niggers' Cave" (Kurombo 黒んぼ is an ethnic slur referring to black people).